 This 412-acre estate has numerous historical buildings along with a formal garden.
 There are a wide variety of programs to choose from, including doing basic farm chores and learning more about the Lincoln family.

 This is especially a must see for people interested in history and has activities for all ages.
 More information can be found here.

 Located less than 15 minutes outside of Manchester, Bromley Mountain is somewhere all action lovers should visit.

 There are adventure parks, and you can ride one of the longest alpine slides in the world which you ride on a luge!
-If you’re trying to plan a ski trip in the winter, Bromley Mountain will allow you to ski during the day and explore Manchester in the evening.
+If you’re planning a ski trip in the winter, Bromley Mountain will mean you can ski during the day and explore Manchester in the evening.

 Although it’s more popular in the winter as a ski resort, they do have plenty of activities during the summer, with some listed above.